-Alabama A&M University has three grants funded under Title III: (1) Historically Black Colleges and Universities (HBCU), (2) Historically Black Graduate Institutions (HBGI) and (3) Title III F SAFRA grant.
-Each program has funded project activities designed to help meet various University Strategic Goals.
+Alabama A&M University has three grants funded under Title III: (1) the Historically Black Colleges and Universities (HBCU) Part B grant, (2) the HBCU Part F grant, and (3) the Historically Black Graduate Institutions (HBGI) grant.
+Each grant program has funded project activities designed to help meet various University Strategic Goals that are aligned with the Department of Education's Legislative Allowable Activities (LAAs).

-Activities that qualify for Title III funding under the HBCU Program are:
+LAAs that qualify for Title III funding under the HBCU Part B Program are:

-- Purchase, rental, or lease of scientific or laboratory equipment for education purposes, including instructional or research purposes; - Construction, maintenance, renovation, and improvement in classroom, library, laboratory, and other instructional facilities, including purchase or rental of telecommunications technology equipment or services; - Support of faculty exchanges, faculty and staff development, and faculty fellowships to assist faculty members in attaining advanced degrees in their fields of instruction; - Academic instruction in disciplines in which Black Americans are underrepresented; - Purchase of library books, periodicals, microfilm, and other educational materials, including telecommunications program materials; - Tutoring, counseling, and student service programs designed to improve academic success; - Funds and administrative management and acquisition of equipment for use in strengthening funds management; - Joint use facilities, such as laboratories and libraries;
+- Purchase, rental, or lease of scientific or laboratory equipment for education purposes, including instructional or research purposes; - Construction, maintenance, renovation, and improvement in classroom, library, laboratory, and other instructional facilities, including purchase or rental of telecommunications technology equipment or services; - Support of faculty exchanges, faculty and staff development, and faculty fellowships to assist faculty members in attaining advanced degrees in their fields of instruction; - Academic instruction in disciplines in which Black Americans are underrepresented; - Purchase of library books, periodicals, microfilm, and other educational materials, including telecommunications program materials; - Tutoring, counseling, and student service programs designed to improve academic success; - Funds and administrative management and acquisition of equipment for use in strengthening funds management;

-- Establishing or improving a development office to strengthen or improve contributions from alumni and the private sector; - Establishing or enhancing a program of teacher education designed to qualify students to teach in public elementary or secondary schools in the state, that shall include, as part of such programs, preparation for teacher certification; - Establishing community outreach programs that will encourage elementary and secondary students to develop the academic skills and interest to pursue postsecondary education; - Establishing and maintaining an institutional endowment under 34-CFR part 628 to facilitate financial independence.
+- Joint use facilities, such as laboratories and libraries; - Establishing or improving a development office to strengthen or improve contributions from alumni and the private sector; - Establishing or enhancing a program of teacher education designed to qualify students to teach in public elementary or secondary schools in the state, that shall include, as part of such programs, preparation for teacher certification; - Establishing community outreach programs that will encourage elementary and secondary students to develop the academic skills and interest to pursue postsecondary education; - Establishing and maintaining an institutional endowment under 34-CFR part 628 to facilitate financial independence.